equinor/appsec-fundamentals-secret-scanning/ex-06/readme.md

     ls myapp/tmp
     ```

-- The scan gives some error we can ignore, but finds no secrets (exit code 0).
+- The scan gives some errors we can ignore, but finds no secrets (exit code 0).
 There is no /tmp/secret.txt, it's deleted ...
 - The previous build was not a real container image.
 Let's build a real image, save it to a tar file and investigate

     ```shell